foldmaker/foldmaker/README.md

-# Foldmaker
+![](logo.png)
 A small parser generator toolkit that can be used to build parsers, transpilers, formatters.
 (120 lines uncommented)
-![](logo.png)
 ## Example
 ## API